n8n-io/n8n-docs/docs/1-0-migration-checklist.md

 ### MySQL and MariaDB

 n8n will remove support for MySQL and MariaDB as storage backends in a future version of n8n.
-These database systems are used by only a few users, yet they require continuous development and maintenance efforts. n8n recommends migrating to migrate to PostgreSQL for better compatibility and long-term support.
+These database systems are used by only a few users, yet they require continuous development and maintenance efforts. n8n recommends migrating to PostgreSQL for better compatibility and long-term support.

 [PR #6189](https://github.com/n8n-io/n8n/pull/6189){:target=_blank .external link}